 Talk with the on-site engineers about the symptoms and how they have been maintaining the system.
 This can provide critical details and save you a lot of time and anxiety.
 For instance, they may have recently changed the regeneration schedule or made adjustments to the gallon setting.
 They may not be maintaining the salt level consistently or may note that the salt level has been the same for an inordinate period of time.
-Seek information about things that have changed or occurred recently that may have a deleterious result on the softener’s performance.
-Note the current settings and meter status upon arrival and of course test the hardness on the outlet of the softener.
+Seek information about things that have changed or occurred recently that may have a deleterious result on the water softener’s performance.
+Note the current settings and meter status upon arrival and of course test the hardness on the outlet of the water softener.
 If you find soft water exiting the systems, but not at the application location, check for hard water bypassing problems.
 This will often be found at a gate or ball valve as part of an “H” pattern three-valve bypass that is not completely closed.
 Be careful when checking these valves as they are commonly not in a very good condition.
 Measure the brine level and calculate the actual amount of salt being dissolved using a readily available brine dilution information chart.
 Don’t count on the brine refill setting to determine this information.
 Confirm the brine is saturated (a salometer is quite handy for this test) and that a salt bridge does not exist.
 Note that up to this point, you have completed several preliminary steps, but have not started any diagnostics.
 Thorough observations and notes prior to starting any work will save time and help eliminate wasteful, unneeded trouble-shooting steps.

-A common cause of hard water is a failure of the system to automatically initiate regeneration.
+A common cause of hard water is a failure of the water softening system to automatically initiate regeneration.
 First, you must determine if the unit is failing to regenerate or if the problem is the regeneration process itself.
 If the unit is actually failing to initiate regeneration, then look for clues to the potential problems.
 Failed regeneration can be the result of simple things such as lack of power or a non-functioning motor.
 Confirm the system has a permanent 24/7 power supply not controlled by a remote switch.
 A meter or sensor that is not operating or not working accurately will result in failed or delayed regeneration initiation.
 For time clock initiated systems, make sure the “pins” are set correctly to initiate regeneration as needed.
 You may find that the customer has been manually initiating regeneration to maintain soft water, so don’t let a soft water test fool you into concluding that all is well.
-A softener that consistently produces hard water until manually initiated is probably experiencing a failure to regenerate automatically.
+A water softener that consistently produces hard water until manually initiated is probably experiencing a failure to regenerate automatically.

 The ejector is designed to increase the flow of water through the tapered inlet orifice resulting in a lowered pressure on the suction side.
 Atmospheric pressure then pushes the brine solution into the inlet stream where they mix and proceed through the controller and into the resin bed.
 The ejector orifice is quite small and susceptible to clogging by foreign matter from the salt or other debris from the brine tank.
 Outdoor brine tanks are especially prone to these problems from leaves, bugs and other matter.
 It is important to use a clean, good quality salt to limit the debris loading.
 Instruct the customer to prevent pieces of the salt bags from being dropped into the salt as this trash is bound to eventually break down and clog the ejector.
 Completely empty and clean the brine tank on a regular basis to proactively mitigate this problem.
 In any case, the ejector assembly will have to be disassembled and thoroughly cleaned of any debris.